Curriculum intent at Repton Primary School

 How does our curriculum meet the needs of our pupils?

 Our curriculum has been carefully designed, planned and organised to ensure breadth, balance and depth for every learner in our school.
-We discussed our pupils’ backgrounds, life and cultural experiences and this has helped us to design a curriculum that meets their needs.
+Our pupils’ backgrounds, life and cultural experiences are important to help us to design a curriculum that meets their needs.

-Learning needs were analysed and the curriculum was tailored and personalised to ensure that every child is engaged, inspired and challenged.
+Our curriculum is tailored and personalised to ensure that every child is engaged, inspired and challenged.
 Curriculum responsibilities have been shared among staff so that we utilise their individual strengths and interests ensuring that there is expertise in the leadership of all subjects.
-In addition, we have a whole school strategic approach to the spiritual, cultural and moral development of pupils to make the world a better place.
+In addition, we have a whole school approach to the spiritual, cultural and moral development of pupils to make the world a better place.
 We believe a curriculum is about broadening minds, enriching communities and advancing civilisations.

 At Repton Primary School it is our underlying belief that every child should feel valued and experience the feeling of success in a wide range of curriculum areas.
 We have designed, organised and planned our curriculum to ensure every child receives an appropriate mix of academic and personal development, which means in practice our curriculum places equal importance on core and foundation subjects.